Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 <p><span>Photo by <a href="https://unsplash.com/@impatrickt?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Patrick Tomasso</a> on <a href="https://unsplash.com/s/photos/books?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></p>
 </center>

-In this blog post, we'll discuss about Loss function, parameter θ and different types of loss function.
-I've learnt a lot while researching about this topic and hope you'll feel the same.
-Without further a due, lets starts off with loss function.
+In this blog post, we'll discuss the Loss function, parameter θ, and different types of the loss function.
+I've learned a lot while researching this topic and hope you'll feel the same.
+Without further a due, let's starts off with loss function.

-In simple terms, the objective of loss function is to find the difference between or deviation between the actual ground truth of a value and an estimated approximation of the same value.
+In simple terms, the objective of the loss function is to find the difference between or deviation between the actual ground truth of a value and an estimated approximation of the same value.

 <p>
 $$